Ventaryss/HERMES/README.md

   - Listens for syslog messages from remote devices (e.g., pfSense) on UDP port 514 and forwards them to Fluentd.

 - **pfsense Configuration**:
-  - Don't forget to put you pfsense IP adresse in the fluentb configuration file.
+  - Don't forget to put you pfsense IP adresse in the promtail configuration file.

 ## Adding pfSense Logs